 Whether or not these criticisms were warranted, it’s indicative of a general mistrust of systems whose inner workings are often hobbled by red tape, or are unclear and have not been properly explained to a panicked public.

+A storm is always two disasters: the clear and present danger of the storm itself, and its potentially more scarring aftermath.
 But the bigger conversation revolves around reconstruction of both physical and natural structures, as well as enforcing already existing policies designed to mitigate risk and sustain Siargao, the land and its people from disasters, natural and otherwise.
 The Philippines is one of the most disaster prone areas on the planet; Odette has laid bare Siargao's growing vulnerabilities, some of which have been obvious for years and to which the response has been uneven at best.

 While Del Carmen hosts a vast tract of contiguous mangrove forest as protection against storm surges (and to increase marine biodiversity), other parts of the island are compromised.
 “There are more mangroves being cut for highway or bridge projects,” says Marja.
 “These and all the other proposed projects in Siargao really need to be reassessed and reviewed carefully by the Protected Area Management Board to make sure that they are aligned with the Protected Area Management Plan.”
 The speedboat hidden in the mangroves survived the storm unscathed when all other boats were destroyed; it ferried people out of General Luna and lifesaving supplies back in from Cantilan.

-Siargao is, thankfully, part of the government’s TouRIST Program, whose main objective is to transform certain areas of the country—mainly island destinations—into resilient, inclusive and sustainable communities in terms of local systems and infrastructure.
+Siargao is, thankfully, part of the government’s TouRIST Program , whose main objective is to transform certain areas of the country—mainly island destinations—into resilient, inclusive and sustainable communities in terms of local systems and infrastructure.
 That transformation is expected to take years; in the meantime, nature is oblivious to all our schedules.

 For the tourism workers in Siargao, a number of whom had abandoned industries such as fishing, Typhoon Odette felt especially brutal, coming on the heels of a protracted pandemic-induced tourism slump.
 Businesses had just about dusted themselves off in preparation for sea-starved tourists, locked down in the country’s big cities for almost two years, and the gloomy outlook that characterized most of 2020 and 2021 had given way to one that was hopeful.
 You could feel a sense of relief that the long, painful slog was about to be over, and that December would bring brisk trade.
 Now, not only have they lost their homes, but the means and resources to rebuild, as well.

+Siargao has become a different island since Typhoon Nitang. . . both its terrain and complexion have dramatically changed.
 As the Philippines reopens to the rest of the world in April, Siargao is rebuilding.
 Fundraising groups have recalibrated to focus on helping build homes.
 Aid continues to pour in.
 Community kitchens continue to serve food.
 Some hotels have reopened; more plan to follow suit.
 Surfers split their time between catching waves and delivering construction materials to communities within Siargao and in the surrounding islands.
 Those who have had to evacuate are slowly coming back.

 Among the most heart-wrenching images of Typhoon Odette’s aftermath is of absence: the Cloud 9 tower in Catangan, General Luna, first built without a walkway in 1995, was one of the late mayor Jaime Rusillon’s projects.
 He had a vision of what Siargao could become, thanks to its unique natural assets.
 The structure then evolved to become one of the island’s most photographed spots, a symbol of Siargao that often appeared in press coverage, instantly telegraphing a sense of adventure and the singularity of surfing in this corner of the country.
 In a matter of hours, Odette wiped it all away, leaving only loose planks bobbing in the water.